Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Multipartite distribution protocols

-A comparison of the main features of the proposed protocols and the SP protocol is shown in Table \ref{tab:comp}.
-In the table, $|V|$ and $|E|$ represent the number of network nodes and edges respectively.
-The values $|L|$ represent the number of edges in a route $L$, which will be some function of the number of users $|S|$.
-The MP-G+ and SP protocols utilise a central node, and hence the size of the GHZ state is limited by the number of quantum memories at the centre node.
-As These protocols, therefore, do not freely scale with the number of users.
-In terms of computational complexity, multipath protocols have higher per-timeslot computational requirements compared to the SP protocol, as the route used is not pre-computed such as for the SP protocol.
-In terms of classical communication complexity (number of messages exchanged), the multipath protocols require additional classical communications to obtain the state of $G'$.
+A comparison of the main features of the proposed MP protocols and the SP protocol is shown in Table \ref{tab:comp}.
+The number of nodes and edges in $G$ is given by $|V|$ and $|E|$ respectively.
+Similarly, $|R|$ gives the number of edges in the routing solution $R$.
+In terms of scalability, the MP-G+ and SP protocols described require a centre node to share a Bell pair with each user.
+Hence the size of the GHZ state that can be distributed is limited by the number of quantum memories at the centre node (equal to the nodal degree of the centre node).
+Therefore, these protocols do not freely scale with the number of users. \\

+In terms of computational complexity, we consider the classical computation that must be performed per timeslot.
+As the SP protocol uses a pre-computed path, the only per-timeslot operation required is verifying that all edges in $R$ hold an entanglement link.
+In contrast, the multipath protocols attempt routing operations every timeslot.
+The computational complexity is therefore dominated by the performance of these sub-operations such as the Edmonds-Karp algorithm to calculate the multiple paths for the MP-G+ protocol ($O(|V|^{2}|E|)$) \cite{karp,karp_speedup} or Mehlhorn's approximate Steiner tree algorithm ($O(|E|+|V|log|V|)$) \cite{mehlhorn1988faster}.
+Finally, in terms of classical communication complexity (number of messages exchanged), the multipath protocols require additional classical communication compared to shortest path protocols, as the state of $G'$ must be obtained.